pdm-project/pdm/docs/docs/project.md

 $ pdm config pypi.url "https://testpypi.org/simple"
 ```

-Change a configuration value and store in `.pdm.toml`:
+By default, the configuration are changed globally, if you want to make the config seen by this project only, add a `--local` flag:

 ```console
 $ pdm config --local pypi.url "https://testpypi.org/simple"
 ```

+Any local configurations will be stored in `.pdm.toml` under the project root directory.

 The configuration files are searched in the following order:

 1. `<PROJECT_ROOT>/.pdm.toml` - The project configuration
 2. `~/.pdm/config.toml` - The home configuration

-If `-g/--global` option is used, `~/.pdm/global-project/.pdm.toml` will replace the first item.
+If `-g/--global` option is used, the first item will be replaced by `~/.pdm/global-project/.pdm.toml`.

 ## Manage global project